 Each of these rewards programs has at least a dozen airline and hotel partners you can transfer your points to.
 This flexibility comes in handy for last-minute bookings or times when award space might be limited.

-Pros and cons of points
+Pros of points

 - Flexible redemption for travel accommodations in terms of scheduling